 It is no wonder that many of us have high expectations for Christmas.
 With Christmas films, adverts and social media, it is easy to think that the festive season has to be magical.
 These ideas are often impossible to live up to.
 Instead, many people run themselves into the ground, trying to create the perfect Christmas.
-This is a job that is even harder this year when there may be many more restrictions on whom we can see and spend Christmas with.

 The pressure to create Christmas perfection causes a huge amount of holiday stress.
 Added with the fact that Christmas may not look quite how we want it to, it may mean you miss out on any enjoyment during the festive season.

 This will go against your nature, so it will be something you need to practise.
 However, practising doing things mostly-well rather than brilliantly will give you more control.
 For example, it may be worthwhile setting time limits for certain tasks, and if it’s not perfect but good enough, then you leave it and move onto something else.

 See how it feels to deliver something good but not ideal.
 If it’s a struggle, try journaling your thoughts around it and why you are trying to achieve perfection – is it for you or for others?
 If it is for others, will they notice?